test-fullautomation/python-jsonpreprocessor/doc/additional_doc/feature_documentation.rst

 or new element into existing parameters.
 The below example will show the way to do these features.

-In case we have many different variants, and each varaint requires a different value assigned to the parameter.
-This feature could help us update new value for existen parameters, it also supports to add new parameters to existen configuation object.
+In case we have many different variants, and each variant requires a different value assigned to the parameter.
+This feature could help us update new value for existing parameters, it also supports to add new parameters to existing configuation object.

 **Example:**